whitneyburton/portfolios/students/1608-back/vido-seaver/mod-4-portfolio.md

 #### Overcoming Imposter Syndome
 The only time I've felt imposter syndrome was at about two in the afternoon during the final assessment.
 I was seriously questioning my development skills and felt entirely overwhelmed.
 I was panicing.
 I couldn't focus.
 I couldn't think about what the next step was but i forced my self to just take one.
 Then another and I worked through it.
 I'm not scared of the job search or of interviewing or personal outreach.

+### Mashup

+Mashup was our secondary project.
+We started it with big asperations but quickly had to scope it down.
+There just wasnt the time.
+It was a cool idea but nothing we hadnt already done.
+I wish we'd had more time to make it.
+Lunch roulette has been something i've wanted to fix since mod 1.

+Eval notes:

+Nate:
+- Nice work with local storage
+- Glad you're able to diagram the problem.
+Visuals are good for explaining technical challenges
+- A little more instruction about how to use the app in the app would be nice
+- Could have made the name a little bigger on popcicle view
+- Glad you have a plan on where you would take this next

+Jeff:

+* Implemented the Popsicle name selector
+* Implemented pairs
+* Don't understand what the project bits are about
+* Have generator for Lunch Roulette
+* It'd be neat if the links were sharable (embed random generator seeds)
+* Wish I could download the data into a csv or plaintext or something
+* Challenge: scope of the project...?
+* Didn't implement the ability to swap students
+* Code Shame: lots of accidental refactoring / code simplification
+* Proud: popsicle using localstorage
+* Tracker: Got most stories delivered

 ### Gear Up
 ####  [Tragedy Of the Commons - Diversity](https://github.com/turingschool/gear-up/blob/master/tragedy_of_the_commons.markdown)